beingfranklin/Gmail-CLI/README.md

 ## Gmail CLI - Text Based Gmail Interface For Gmail Using Python
-This program is developed using Python 2.7 .
-Developed as part of mini project by [Joseph Varghese](https://github.com/iamjosephvarghese) , [Joseph Mathew](https://github.com/josephmathew900) and [myself](https://github.com/franklinrockz).
+This program is developed using Python 2.7.

 ### Permission to be Granted
 You will have to grant permission form your Gmail settings to use this program.